Definition | Other Butter vs. Grass-Fed Butter | Benefits | Conclusion | FAQ | Studies

 Compared to grain-fed butter, grass-fed butter shows higher concentrations of omega-3 fatty acids (Hebeisen et al. 199312).

-As the body cannot produce these essential polyunsaturated fatty acids, they must be supplied by food.
+Food must supply food because the body cannot produce these essential polyunsaturated fatty acids.
 Therefore, omega-3 fatty acids are crucial.
 They also have the following properties (Kunesova et al. 200613; Mater et al. 199914):

 5. Conjugated Linoleic Acid (CLA)